shanky1409/calculator-behaviour/addition.md

   And I type in "decimal number"
   And I press "equals"

-  Then I see the "added number with precision upto 2 digits" as the result
+  Then I see the "added number with precision up to 2 digits" as the result

 ## Scenario: Addition of positive and negative number